Young and Innocent: Plot

-On a stormy night, at a retreat on the English coast, Christine Clay (Pamela Carme), a successful actress, argues passionately with her jealous ex-husband Guy (George Curzon).
+On a stormy night, at a retreat on the English coast, Christine Clay, a successful actress, argues passionately with her jealous ex-husband Guy.
 Not accepting her Reno divorce as valid, he accuses her of having an affair.
 Finally, she slaps him and he leaves the room.
-While they had been arguing, his eyes twitched violently; they continue to do so when, once outside, he turns angrily to look at the closed door behind him.
+His eyes twitch violently.

-The next morning, Robert Tisdall (Derrick De Marney) happens to be walking along the seaside when Christine's dead body washes ashore.
+The next morning, writer Robert Tisdall is walking along the seaside when Christine's dead body washes ashore.
 He recognizes her, and runs for help.
 Two young women arrive just in time to see him racing away from the corpse.
 The police quickly decide that Tisdall is the only suspect.
 Christine was strangled with the belt from a raincoat; his raincoat is missing and he says it was recently stolen.
-He admits knowing the victim for three years since he sold her a story but the authorities assume the two have been having an affair.
-When they learn that she has left him money in her will (unbeknownst to him), they feel they have hit upon a motive and Tisdall is arrested.
+He admits having known Christine for three years since he sold her a story.

 Scotland Yard detectives grill him all night.
-The next morning, he faints and is revived with the aid of Erica Burgoyne (Nova Pilbeam), daughter of the local police Chief Constable.
+They suggest he was having an affair with Christine.
+When they tell him she left him a large sum of money in her will, he faints.
+He is revived with the aid of Erica Burgoyne, daughter of the local police Chief Constable.
 Tisdall is assigned an incompetent solicitor, and is taken into court for his formal arraignment.
-Doubting if his innocence will ever be established, he takes advantage of overcrowding in the courthouse to escape, wearing the solicitor's eyeglasses as a disguise.
+Doubting if his innocence will ever be established, he takes advantage of overcrowding in the courthouse to escape.
 He gets away by riding on the running board of Erica's Morris car, revealing himself to her after the car runs out of petrol.

 He helps push the car to a filling station, pays for petrol, and convinces her to give him a ride.
-Though she is initially fearful and unsure about her passenger, Erica eventually becomes convinced of his innocence and decides to help him in any way that she can.
+Though she is initially fearful and unsure about her passenger, Erica eventually becomes convinced of his innocence and decides to help him.
 They are eventually spotted together, forcing both to stay on the run from the police.
 Tisdall tries to prove his innocence by tracking down the stolen coat: if it still has its belt, the one found next to Christine's body must not be his.